AdguardTeam/AdguardKnowledgeBase/pages/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 #### Remarks

 * If included file is not found or unavailable, the whole filter update should fail.
-* A conditional directive beginning with a #if directive must explicitly be terminated with a #endif directive.
+* A conditional directive beginning with an `#if` directive must explicitly be terminated with an `#endif` directive.
 * Whitespaces matter. `!#if` is a valid directive, while `!# if` is not.

 #### AdGuard-specific